wishy78/DevOps-Course-Bank-API/during_the_workshop.md

 The `app.py` file configures Flask and defines the API endpoints.
 For this exercise we’re using a second library, `flask-restx`, to enhance flask with functionality that's helpful for writing a REST JSON API.
 This includes automatically returning responses as JSON, and other bells and whistles like the swagger documentation already seen.

-You don't need to learn the details of `flask-restx` (see the [docs](https://flask-restx.readthedocs.io/en/latest/) if you're interested), but it's useful to recap how the routes are structured as it's a bit different to vanilla flask.
+You don't need to learn the details of `flask-restx` (see the [docs](https://flask-restx.readthedocs.io/en/latest/) if you're interested), but if you're interested in reading app.py, here's a recap of how the routes are structured, as it's a bit different to vanilla Flask:
+- There's a class for each path, e.g. all requests to "/money" will be handled by the `MoneyResource` class
+- Within the class there is a function for each HTTP method that the app will handle.

 This may look a little odd, but give it a try and you'll find it's a very sensible way of doing things for a REST API!
-The Products class could be expanded with other methods (e.g. `post()`, `patch()`, `put()`, `delete()`) to handle additional HTTP methods.
+The AccountResource class could be expanded with other methods.
+For example, a `put()` method could handle PUT requests, updating accounts.

 ## Part 2 - Integration Tests